Optimizing wheel loader performance -- an end-to-end approach: Method

 in terms of the resulting heightmap $\bm{H}'$ and loading performance, $\bm{\mathcal{P}}^\text{load} = \left[M_0/M_\text{load}, T_\text{load}/T_0, W_\text{load}/W_0 \right]^\mathsf{T}$, given the current heightmap $\bm{H}$, dig location $\bm{x}^\text{dig}$, and action parameters $\bm{a}^\text{load}$ for the automatic loading controller.

-The dependency on the pile shape is limited to the \emph{local} pile shape, $\bm{h}$, in the area of the dig location and with a selected heading.
-Therefore, the function $\bm{\Phi}$ first does a \texttt{cutout} function of the heightmap of the local pile surface.
+The dependency on the pile shape is limited to the \emph{local} pile shape, $\bm{h}$, in the area of the dig location and with the selected heading.
+Therefore, the function $\bm{\Phi}$ first does a \texttt{cutout} operation of the global heightmap to obtain the local pile surface.
 This is then fed as input, along with the loading action parameters, to a deep neural network $\bm{\phi}$.
-A \texttt{replace} function then substitutes the predicted local heightmap $\bm{h}' = \bm{\phi}(\bm{h}, \bm{a}^\text{load})$ in $\bm{H}$ to obtain the predicted global heightmap $\bm{H}'$.
+A \texttt{replace} function then substitutes the predicted local heightmap $\bm{h}' = \bm{\phi}(\bm{h}, \bm{a}^\text{load})$ into $\bm{H}$ to obtain the predicted global heightmap $\bm{H}'$.
 Similarly, the loading performance is predicted using a deep neural network, $\bm{\mathcal{P}}^\text{load} = \psi(\bm{h},\bm{a}^\text{load})$, after first cutting out the local heightmap at the dig location and selected heading.
 The model has three convolutional layers to encode $\bm{h}$ before being fed with $\bm{a}^\text{load}$ to a multi-layer perceptron.
 The swish activation is used for all layers.
 The pile state and performance predictor models are illustrated in Fig.~\ref{fig:pile_state_prediction_overview} and Fig.~\ref{fig:performance_prediction_overview}, respectively.

+The models The models are trained and validated on a dataset from more than 10,000 random loading actions on various gravel pile shapes.
+The trained models, with roughly 10e7 parameters, achieved around 95\% accuracy in predicting loading performance and 97\% accuracy in predicting the resulting pile state.

 As in \cite{aoshima2023predictor}, we use different sizes and resolutions of the local heightmap for the pile state and performance predictor models.
 For the former model, we discretize a quadratic heightmap with 5.2 m sides in a $52\times 52$ grid.
 For the latter model, we use a $36\times 36$ grid and a side length of 3.6 m.